Rural Health Bills

 - Direct supervision.
-Pass the Regulatory Relief for Rural Hospitals Act (H.R.
-5164) to permanently extend the enforcement moratorium on CMS’ “direct supervision” policy for outpatient therapeutic services for critical access hospitals (CAHs) and small rural hospitals.
+Pass S. 3129/H.R.
+5613 to extend for CY 2016 the enforcement moratorium on CMS’s “direct supervision” policy on outpatient therapeutic services provided in critical access hospitals (CAHs) and small, rural hospitals.
+In addition, pass the Regulatory Relief for Rural Hospitals Act (H.R.
+5164) to permanently extend the enforcement moratorium for CAHs and small rural hospitals.
 The AHA continues to urge Congress to pass the Protecting Access to Rural Therapy Services (PARTS) Act (S. 257, H.R.
 1611), which would protect access to outpatient therapeutic services, among other provisions.

 - 96-hour physician certification.
 Pass the Critical Access Hospital Relief Act (S. 258/H.R.
 169), which would remove the 96-hour physician certification requirement as a condition of payment for CAHs.
 These hospitals would still be required to satisfy the condition of participation requiring a 96-hour annual average length of stay.